Flowers

 Description

-A leading figure in American Pop Art, Andy Warhol established his famous Silver Factory studio in 1964 and ushered in an important turning point in his career that gave birth to the iconic series Flowers.
-Warhol appropriated the photograph of a flower published in Modern Photography magazine and produced a large number of silk screen prints with repeating motifs in various color schemes.
-By submerging realistic pictures of flowers in repetitive image patterns and indistinct formats, he had distilled these flowers into pure and simple forms, which became the symbol of Warhol’s pivotal shift towards nature-based themes.
+A leading figure in American Pop Art, Andy Warhol is known for his extensive appropriation of ready-made images and revolutionary silkscreen prints, as well as his works on consumer goods and celebrities.
+In 1964, he established his renowned Silver Factory studio, ushering in a significant turning point in his career and giving rise to the iconic Flowers series.
+Warhol appropriated a photograph of a flower published in Modern Photography magazine and produced a large number of silkscreen prints with repeating motifs in various colour schemes.
+Through repeated printing, the real flowers were transformed into indistinguishable, similar patterns; thus, Warhol had distilled these flowers into pure and simple forms, which became the symbol of his pivotal shift towards nature-based themes.